renderbus/docs_sdk_en/render/first_look.rst

    3. Cross-version.
 Python2 and python3 are both supported.

    4. Cross-platform.
-Windows and Linux are both supported.
+Windows and Linux are both supported(rayvision_sync only supports Windows and Centos7 and above).

    5. Security.
 Dynamic signature algorithm authentication (HmacSHA256 + Base64 + UTC timestamp time-limited authentication + random number to prevent replay attacks) adopted, more secure.